Have a look at Java Native Interface: Getting Started.

 file HelloWorld.class.
 The javac compiler is supplied with JDK or Java

-to generate a C header file
+2 SDK releases.
+Usejavah -jnito generate a C header file

-) containing the function prototype for the native method
+(HelloWorld.h) containing the function prototype for the native method

 implementation.
 The javah tool is provided with JDK or Java 2 SDK

 releases.
-Write the C implementation (HelloWorld.c
+Write the C implementation (HelloWorld.c) of the native

 method.
 Compile the C implementation into a native library, creating

-.
+Hello-World.dllorlibHello-World.so.
 Use the C compiler and linker

 available on the host environment.
 Run the HelloWorld program using

 the java runtime interpreter.
-Both the class file (HelloWorld.class
+Both the class file (HelloWorld.class)

-and the native library (HelloWorld.dll
+and the native library (HelloWorld.dllorlibHelloWorld.so) are loaded

 at runtime.
 The remainder of this chapter explains these steps in